ShadabMizan/Simple-Renderer/README.md

 # Simple-Renderer
-Using C++ to understand the physics and math behind Rendering
+Using C++ to understand the physics and math behind Rendering.

+First Commit